 The SARPL expects all teams to have respect for the sport of paintball and their fellow paintballers.
 Teams that are unruly, use abusive behavior or language, are reported and confirmed to have caused trouble in any way for the venue, area, hotels etc., are subject to sanctions, penalties and possible expulsion from the event.

-3-Man: Coaching from the sides of the field by players, coaches or otherwise is not permitted.
-1 for 1 penalties will apply.
+3-Man: Coaching from the sides of the field by players, coaches or otherwise is not permitted. penalties will apply.

-5-man: 2012 PSP Rule change: Coaching from the sides of the field by players, coaches or otherwise is not permitted. penalties will apply.
+5-man: Coaching from the sides of the field by players, coaches or otherwise is not permitted. penalties will apply.

 Spectators: Spectators may shout out in support but may not use player names or positions of opposing players in their chants.
-Please ensure that your coaches communicate this to any spectators that may be inclined to do so, and ask the marshals to assist in this matter as either team could be affected by this. – See Spectator Code of Conduct
+Please ensure that your team communicate this to any spectators that may be inclined to do so, and ask the referees to assist in this matter as either team could be affected by this. – See Spectator Code of Conduct

-Race-to-x Format: Teams will play in a race-2-x format, meaning they will be grouped in brackets of 5.
-Each team will play 4 prelim games and depending on the amount of teams entered in the division the competition will the proceed to quarters, semi’s and finals.
-The number of rounds and games depends on the number of team entries and time available on the day.
-Each match is made up of three games played in a race to 2 up to race to 7 format depending on the day, the first team to reach the specified win limit of games, wins that match.
-Unless specified otherwise at the team meetings, total game time are 3 minutes (3-man) or 5 minutes (5-man) with 1-2 minute between games for podding up and cleaning – hustle hustle hustle!
+Time Based Format: Teams will play in a time based format, meaning they will be grouped in brackets of 5.
+Each team will play 4 prelim games and depending on the amount of teams entered in the division the competition will then proceed to quarters, semi’s and finals.
+Each match is time based back to back games.
+The team with the highest score at the end of game time wins that match.
+Unless specified otherwise at the team meetings, total game time are 4 minutes (3-man), 8 minutes (5-man), 10 minutes (5-man Challengers/Champions).

 WIN LOSS TIE (SARPL RULING)